DinisMartinho/DinisMartinho/README.md

   <summary></summary>

 <div align="left" class="bold">
-  Greetings,
+  Hello,
 </div>
 <br>

-I'm Dinis Martinho, an 18-year-old university student with a passion for generative AI, game development, and computer graphics.
-I have hands-on experience with GANs and DDPMs, exploring applications such as image generation, style transfer, and image inpainting.
-Additionally, I've actively engaged in various computer vision tasks, including segmentation, classification, and object detection.
+I'm Dinis Martinho, an 18 year-old machine-learning enthusiast.
+My practical experience includes working with Generative Adversarial Networks and Denoising Diffusion Probabilistic Models for tasks like image generation, style transfer, and image inpainting.
+Engaging in computer vision tasks such as segmentation, classification, and object detection has allowed me to develop foundational skills.

-I've applied my skills in competitions and projects, contributing to innovative solutions.
-Notably, I participated in the [ARCADE](https://arcade.grand-challenge.org/) (Automatic Region-based Coronary Artery Disease diagnostics using X-ray angiography images)  competition as a member of the fifth-placed team **[(TeamZERO)](https://arcade.grand-challenge.org/teams/t/3329/)**.
-Our collaborative effort and innovative approach in the competition deepened my understanding of medical imaging and machine learning in a real-world context.
+My most notable experience within this area involves contributing to the fifth-placed team, TeamZERO, during the MICCAI23 ARCADE competition.
+This collaborative effort not only provided me with valuable insights into the application of machine learning in real-world scenarios, especially in medical imaging contexts but also led to my active participation as one of the paper's authors, outlining the processes employed during the competition.

 <br>
 <div align="right" class="bold">
-  Updated: 19/11/2023
+  Updated: 29/12/2023
 </div>
 </details>